Compare stem cell

 processing technologies

-Will my baby have access to the maximum number of stem cells available?
+How can I maximise the number of stem cells available?

 Why is stem cell processing so important?